rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 #### `partial_sum`

 The `partial_sum` algorithm combines elements sequentially, from left to right.
-The Standard Library already has `fold_left*` algorithms with this behavior.
+It behaves like an order-constrained version of `inclusive_scan`.

+Our proposal focuses on algorithms that permit reordering binary operations.
-[@P3351R2], "`views::scan`," proposes a view with the same left-to-right behavior;
+For users who want an order-constrained partial sum, [@P3351R2], "`views::scan`," proposes a view with the same left-to-right behavior.
-it is currently in SG9 (Ranges Study Group) review.
+This paper is currently in SG9 (Ranges Study Group) review.

 Users of `partial_sum` who are not concerned about the order of operations can call the `inclusive_scan` algorithm (proposed here) instead.